France Pet Passport & Regulations

 - Have your veterinarian update an EU Pet Passport for your pet.
-An Annex IV form is not required for pets traveling to France from another EU Member State with an EU Pet Passport unless a rabies booster was received by a veterinarian outside of the EU at any time after your pet received its microchip.
+An Annex IV form is not required for pets traveling to France from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.

 No matter what country you are entering France from, you or your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.

 The owner or a legal representative of the owner is not traveling with or within 5 days of the pet OR the purpose of the transport involves a sale or transfer of ownership.
 If either of these is correct, then your pet will travel under commercial regulations as follows: